Introduction

 Click ok to close the Creator Parameters.
 This will add one singular point that we can reference.

-We are using these attributes to hard-code the writing of the text nodes.
+We are using these attributes to hard-code the text node content.

 3. Add a DGN Writer